postmanlabs/labs-docs/_posts/01_postman/12_workspaces/2018-01-22-using_workspaces.md

 [![delete workspace](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/WS-delete_WS.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/WS-delete_WS.png)

+**Deleting elements in the Dashboard**

+To delete a Workspace element, go to the [Workspaces dashboard](https://app.getpostman.com/dashboard){:target="_blank"} and click a personal or team Workspace.

+Click the ***Ellipsis (...)*** button for the Workspace element you want to delete and select "Delete".

 **Deleting elements in the Postman app**

-In the status bar at the bottom of the screen, click the "Build" menu and select "Browse".
+To delete an element in a Workspace, go to the status bar at the bottom of the screen and click the "Build" menu.

 [![build menu](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/WS-build-menu.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/WS-build-menu.png)

-Select a Workspace and follow the steps outlined in "Deleting elements in the Dashboard" above.
+Select "Browse" and select an element view: Collections, Environments, Monitors, Mocks, or Integrations view.
+The Collection view appears by default.

+Click the ***Ellipsis (...)*** button for the Workspace element you want to delete and select "Delete".

 ### Joining Workspaces

 A user can join a Workspace to work on collections, environments, monitors, mocks, and integrations.
 Let's see how.

+**Joining Workspaces from the Postman app**

 In the Postman app, click a Workspace in the header bar, which is "Neutrino level dectection" in this example.